 \subsection{Environmental coupling: Condon (diagonal) and Non-Condon (off-diagonal)}

-The ACE2--Spike complex is not isolated, but immersed in a thermal environment comprised of the surrounding protein structures, lipid membrane, and solvent.
-We model this environment as a bath of harmonic oscillators (standard in open quantum systems) \cite{Breuer2002theory},
+The ligand--receptor complex is not isolated, but is embedded in a thermal environment consisting of protein-like coordinates, interfacial solvent, membrane or scaffold fluctuations, and other slow collective degrees of freedom.
+We model this environment as a bath of harmonic oscillators, as is standard in open quantum systems \cite{Breuer2002theory},

-where $B_k$ are bosonic annihilation operators for bath mode $k$ with frequency $\omega_k$.
-The system--bath interaction Hamiltonian $H_{\text{int}}$ is where we incorporate two distinct types of coupling:
+where \(B_k\) is the bosonic annihilation operator for bath mode \(k\) with frequency \(\omega_k\).
+The system--bath interaction is written in a form that allows both energy-gap fluctuations and tunneling-pathway fluctuations,

-The first term represents \emph{diagonal (Condon) coupling}, where bath coordinates couple to $\sigma_z$ and thus generate fluctuations in the donor--acceptor energy gap.
-This is the conventional assumption underlying the spin--boson model and, in the appropriate high-temperature/slow-tunneling limit, leads to Marcus-type ET kinetics \cite{Breuer2002theory,MatyushovReview2010}.

-The second term is \emph{off-diagonal (non-Condon) coupling}, where bath coordinates couple to $\sigma_x$ and thus modulate the effective tunneling channel $\Delta$.
-Such terms arise naturally when structural or electrostatic fluctuations change donor--acceptor overlap or barrier properties, and have been shown to modify ET kinetics and coherence in generalized spin--boson models \cite{DecoherenceNonCondon2005,Milischuk2007,Dixit2022,gilmore2005spin,Shi2009,PRBOffDiagonal2022}.
+The first term represents \emph{diagonal} or Condon-like coupling, in which environmental coordinates couple to \(\sigma_z\) and therefore modulate the donor--acceptor energy bias.
+This is the standard spin--boson coupling geometry and, in the high-temperature weak-tunneling limit, leads to Marcus-type electron-transfer kinetics \cite{Breuer2002theory,MatyushovReview2010}.
+The second term represents \emph{off-diagonal} or non-Condon coupling, in which environmental or nuclear coordinates couple to \(\sigma_x\) and directly modulate the effective tunneling channel.
+Such terms arise when structural, vibrational, or electrostatic fluctuations alter donor--acceptor overlap or barrier properties, and they are known to modify electron-transfer kinetics and coherence in generalized spin--boson models \cite{DecoherenceNonCondon2005,Milischuk2007,Dixit2022,gilmore2005spin,Shi2009,PRBOffDiagonal2022}.

-In a realistic biomolecular setting, the same environmental degrees of freedom can generate both diagonal and off-diagonal fluctuations.
-In our numerical implementation we therefore use a single bath spectral density and study the diagonal ($L\propto\sigma_z$) and off-diagonal ($L\propto\sigma_x$) channels in separate simulations for clarity.
+In a real biomolecular interface, the same microscopic degrees of freedom may contribute to both diagonal and off-diagonal fluctuations.
+In the present minimal model, we study the two limiting coupling geometries separately, \(L\propto\sigma_z\) and \(L\propto\sigma_x\), in order to isolate their distinct dynamical consequences.
+The purpose is not to assign a unique atomistic bath to a specific receptor, but to determine how coupling geometry controls vibrationally assisted electron transfer in a receptor-like open quantum system.

-The influence of the environment is characterized by the bath spectral density $J(\omega)=\sum_k |g_k|^2\delta(\omega-\omega_k)$ \cite{Breuer2002theory}.
-We consider two prototypical choices: \begin{itemize} \item \textbf{Ohmic bath with exponential cutoff:} $J(\omega)=2\alpha\,\omega e^{-\omega/\omega_c}$.
-This Drude--Lorentz/Ohmic form is commonly used for condensed-phase environments; depending on the cutoff frequency $\omega_c$ and temperature, it can yield approximately Markovian behavior (short correlation time) or non-negligible memory effects \cite{Breuer2002theory,Tanimura2020}.